Who Is Michael Jordan?

 Michael Jordan's Basketball Career

 Jordan began his professional basketball career when he was drafted by the Chicago Bulls in 1984.
-He was the second draft pick behind Sam Bowie, who was drafted by the Portland Trail Blazers; the draft also featured legendary players Hakeem Olajuwon, John Stockton and Charles Barkley.
+He was the third overall pick, behind Hakeem Olajuwon, who was selected first by the Houston Rockets, and Sam Bowie, taken by the Portland Trail Blazers; the draft also featured legendary players John Stockton and Charles Barkley.

-While his second season was marred by injury, he was breaking new ground on the court during the 1986-1987 season.
-He became the first player since Wilt Chamberlin to score more than 3,000 points in a single season.
+While his second season was marred by injury, he was breaking new ground on the court during the 1986-87 season.
+He became the first player since Wilt Chamberlain to score more than 3,000 points in a single season.

 By the late 1980s, the Chicago Bulls were quickly becoming a force to be reckoned with, and Jordan was an instrumental part of the team's success.

 The Bulls made it to the Eastern Conference Finals in 1990 and won their first NBA championship the following year by defeating the Los Angeles Lakers.
-A rising NBA superstar, Jordan became known for his power and agility on the court as well as for his leadership abilities.
+Jordan was well known by then for his superior athleticism on the court and for his leadership abilities.

 In 1992, the Chicago Bulls beat the Portland Trail Blazers to win their second NBA championship.
 The team took their third championship the following year, dominating in the basketball world.

-After his second retirement from baseball in 1998, Jordan joined the Washington Wizards in 1999 as a part owner and as president of basketball operations.
+After his second retirement from basketball in 1999, Jordan joined the Washington Wizards in 2000 as a part owner and as president of basketball operations.

 In the fall of 2001, Jordan relinquished these roles to return to the court once more.
 He played for the Wizards for two seasons before retiring for good in 2003.